tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-lfs.md

 - In case you'd like to go serverless and back up these files on external services like Amazon S3, you can use one of the [Git LFS implementations](https://github.com/git-lfs/git-lfs/wiki/Implementations), like [this one](https://github.com/meltingice/git-lfs-s3) for AWS S3.
 However, bear in mind that these are some external open-source implementations that have not been verified by GitHub.

+{{% tip %}}
-You can follow [this tutorial by Atlassian](https://www.atlassian.com/git/tutorials/git-lfs) for more advanced use cases, like moving a LFS repository between hosts or deleting local LFS files.
+You can follow [this tutorial by Atlassian](https://www.atlassian.com/git/tutorials/git-lfs) for more advanced use cases, like moving an LFS repository between hosts or deleting local LFS files.
+{{% /tip %}}

 ## Storing extremely large files

-If you're hitting the limits of Git LFS, or only want to store *one* version of a file, object storage (e.g., such as the one on AWS S3) may be a better way to handling large files.
+If you're hitting the limits of Git LFS, or only want to store *one* version of a file, object storage (e.g., such as the one on AWS S3) may be a better way to handle large files.

 {{% summary %}}
 Managing large files within Git repositories can be a challenge due to file size limitations and the storage demands of versioning.
 Git LFS presents an elegant solution by allowing you to incorporate large files while maintaining a lean local repository.
 With explicit tracking, effortless integration, and advanced options, Git LFS offers a versatile approach to handling large assets within your Git workflow.